-Calhoun House – Abbeville, South Carolina
+Calhoun-Smith House – Abbeville, South Carolina

-South Carolina | SC Picture Project | Abbeville County Photos | Calhoun House
+South Carolina | SC Picture Project | Abbeville County Photos | Calhoun-Smith House

-This elegant house in Abbeville was built in 1825 and renowned U.S. Senator John C. Calhoun, an Abbeville County native, lived there from the 1840s until 1866.
+This elegant house in Abbeville was built in 1825.
+James C. Calhoun – nephew of U.S. Senator John C. Calhoun, an Abbeville County native – lived there from the 1840s until 1866.
 The distinctive boxwood gardens that are highlighted by the afternoon sun were planted in 1859.
-The home was restored to its current state by Brigadier General and Mrs. Ben Johnson.
+Four other gardens in Abbeville are adorned with boxwoods of the same cuttings brought to the city from Baltimore.